-In the end, one of the kits failed to produce DNA of reasonable quality; the other resulted in usable DNA, but with a low concentration.
-My labmates have obtained similar results.
+In the end, one of the kits failed to produce DNA of reasonable quality.
+The other kit resulted in usable DNA but with a low concentration.
+My labmates obtained similar results.
 I think I’ll stick to the tried and true DIY prep for a while.

 Why Use a DIY Method for DNA Isolation?